 Azure AD Premium

 PowerShell is a pretty good solution, but it requires maintenance and space.
 Can we make it better?
-Azure AD comes for help.
+Azure AD comes to help.

 Azure AD has a built-in license management feature which is in preview at the time of writing.
 It is allowing you to assign various types of licenses for users – among others, licenses for Office 365 or EMS.

 When in Azure AD tenant (using old portal), go to the Licenses tab, and you will see licenses existing in your directory.